nihal5617/nihal5617/README.md

 # Hello there! 👋🏻 I am Nihal Gupta! <img src="https://i.imgur.com/veZrcC7.gif" alt="Meaow" width="50" />

-I am Nihal Gupta 🙋🏻‍♂️, a Front End Developer , an Android Developer
+I am Nihal Gupta 🙋🏻‍♂️, a Full Stack Web Developer and an Android App Developer

 I am a Kotlin and Java Specialist , I love Competitve Programming

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Web Development and Data Structure Algorithm <!-- - 👯 I’m looking to collaborate on ... -->
+- 🌱 I’m currently learning Blockchain and Data Structure Algorithm <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Backend
 - 💬 Ask me about Java And Kotlin programming language creating Mobile Apps using Kotlin or Java
 - 📫 How to reach me: <b>Linkedin<b>-<a href='https://www.linkedin.com/in/nihal-gupta-424943208/'>Nihal Gupta</a>  Or <b>Instagram<b>-<a href='https://www.instagram.com/nihal_5617/'>@nihal_5617</a>